Claude I. Bakewell: Electoral history

 Bakewell was elected as a Republican to the 80th United States Congress in 1946.
 Phyllis Schlafly, conservative activist and founder of Eagle Forum, managed Bakewell's 1946 campaign.
 However, Bakewell lost his 1948 re-election bid to John B. Sullivan, a Democrat.

 Following the death of Sullivan, Bakewell was re-elected to the 11th district seat in a special election in March 1951.
 Bakewell linked his Democratic opponent Harry Schendel to the political machine dominated by Morris Shenker and Larry Callanan; Democrats whom they backed usually won most elections.
 As it was the midst of the Second Red Scare, Bakewell also labeled Schendel a "stooge" of the political action committee of the Congress of Industrial Organizations, a committee he considered "Moscow-inspired."
 Bakewell won the election by 6,187 votes, and his victory was hailed as a defeat of an otherwise powerful political machine.
 However, Bakewell lost the regular 1952 election to Sullivan's widow, Leonor K. Sullivan.
 To date, he is the last Republican to represent a significant portion of St. Louis in the House.

 After Congress

-From 1958-82, Bakewell was the postmaster for St. Louis.
+From 1958 to 1982, Bakewell was the postmaster for St. Louis.
 He died in University City, Missouri on March 18, 1987, aged 74, and was interred at Calvary Cemetery in St. Louis.